Russia

 (161 - 223)

-Liu Bei, courtesy name Xuande (玄德) , was a warlord who
+Liu Bei, courtesy name Xuande (玄德) , was a warlord

-Three Kingdoms period and became its first emperor.
+during the Three Kingdoms period and became

-much beyond Sichuan and lasted only until 263/264.
+and lasted only until 263/264.

 .